dann109/BBB/Help.md

 #“logout” when done

 #To quit the screen app, type CTRL-A, then CTRL-\ while in screen
 #If you don't quit screen with this, you may not be able to get back in.
 You would have to restart the computer to get back in.

 #SSH Login

 ssh debian@beaglebone.local

 #“logout” when done

-#when executing commands in here which are administrative, start with "sudo" eg. "sudo apt-get update"
+#when executing commands as debian login which are administrative, start with "sudo" eg. "sudo apt-get update"

-#to get internet working assuming you are logged in as root on screen or debian on ssh
+#to get internet working, assumes you are logged in as root on screen or debian on ssh
 #Connect to RedRover
 #System Preferences>>Sharing   select Internet Sharing over Wifi with BBB

 $ dhclient